I wake up and I see the prison

 How has it changed me?
 How will other people look at me?
 What is their image?
 I have been in prison, so fucking what.

 The installation presents audio recordings of the interviews.
 Here, one telephone has the voice of the ‘insiders’ and other of the ‘outsiders’.
 The viewer encounters a stranger in a stereotypical prison meeting room, in circumstances, reserved for close relatives and lawyers.
 Through the experience not only do we bring into light the Finnish penitentiary system, but also our own imprisonment in the capitalist society.
-Looking at the stranger on the other side, are we not, just, looking at ourselves?

 I wake up and I see the prison, I go to bed and I see the prison, and I feel like I am in a prison myself, in this world of rented apartments.